-A new norm has emerged over the last two years: lead excess insurers only able to put up \$5M to \$15M limits of liability.
+A new norm has emerged over the last two years.
+Lead excess insurers are only able to put up \$5M to \$15M limits of liability.
 Increased verdicts have reduced the attractiveness of this lead layer and thus carriers want to limit catastrophic exposure.
-Prior to 2020, it was not uncommon to see lead \$25M capacity.
-New entrants into the marketplace will help improve capacity and competition, eventually driving down rate.
-Though we are seeing a deceleration in rate, we still expect double-digit increases for 2022.
+Prior to 2020, it was not uncommon to see a lead underwriter put up \$25M in capacity.
+New entrants into the marketplace will help improve capacity and competition eventually driving down rate.
+Though we are seeing a deceleration in rate, we still expect double digit increases in 2022.